-Following this offering, we will no longer continue to be a "controlled company" within the meaning of the NASDAQ rules.
-Prior to this offering, we qualified for and relied on, exemptions from certain corporate governance requirements and our stockholders were not afforded the same protections of companies that are subject to such requirements.
+Following this offering, we may continue to be a "controlled company" within the meaning of the NASDAQ rules and, as a result, we may qualify for and rely on, exemptions from certain corporate governance requirements.
+If we rely on such exemptions, you will not have the same protections afforded to stockholders of companies that are subject to such requirements.

-Following this offering, CCMP will no longer continue to control a majority of the voting power of our outstanding common stock.
-As a result, we will no longer continue to be a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
+Following this offering, CCMP may continue to control a majority of the voting power of our outstanding common stock.
+As a result, we may continue to be a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
 Under these rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including:

-- the requirement that a majority of our Board consist of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, or otherwise have director nominees selected by vote of a majority of the independent directors; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the nominating and corporate governance and compensation committees.
+- · the requirement that a majority of our Board consist of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, or otherwise have director nominees selected by vote of a majority of the independent directors; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the nominating and corporate governance and compensation committees.

-Prior to this offering, because we utilized these exemptions, we were not required to have a majority of independent directors, we do not have a nominating and corporate governance committee and our compensation committee may not consist entirely of independent directors and is not subject to annual performance evaluations.
+Because we currently utilize these exemptions, we do not have a majority of independent directors, we do not have a nominating and corporate governance committee and our compensation committee may not consist entirely of independent directors and is not subject to annual performance evaluations.
 Additionally, we are currently only required to have a majority of independent audit committee members and we will not be required to have all independent audit committee members until one year from the date of the listing of our common stock on NASDAQ.
 Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of NASDAQ.
-Following this offering, we expect to cease to be a controlled company and we will no longer be able to avail ourselves of the controlled company exemptions.
+CCMP, however, is not subject to any contractual obligation to retain its controlling interest, except that CCMP has agreed, subject to certain exceptions, not to sell or otherwise dispose of any shares of our common stock or other capital stock or other securities exercisable or convertible therefor for a period of at least 90 days after the date of this prospectus without the prior written consent of J.P.
+Morgan Securities LLC, Jefferies LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+Except for this brief period, there can be no assurance as to the period of time during which CCMP will maintain its ownership of our common stock following the offering.
+As a result, there can be no assurance as to the period of time during which we will be able to avail ourselves of the controlled company exemptions.